DC 6315Infectious Diseases38 CFR § 4.88b

 A 10% rating requires: Confirmed diagnosis with nonspecific symptoms such as: decreased appetite, weight loss, abdominal discomfort, weakness, inability to concentrate and irritability.
 A 100% rating requires: Marked mental changes, moist dermatitis, inability to retain adequate nourishment, exhaustion, and cachexia.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What is the C&P exam like for Pellagra?
+What happens at the C&P exam for Pellagra?

 Get a Personalized Rating Analysis